5 Best Embroidery Digitizing Software for 2023 (Comparisons)

 It is a fully-fledged manual digitizing software that relies on some underlying knowledge of vector graphics.
 It is a VERY powerful software for the price.

 Beginner-friendly, though?
-I had a hard time at first.
+I, at least, had a hard time at first.
 The user interface isn’t as intuitive as most, and support is limited.

 While they have a helpful Facebook group and a collection of introductory videos within the software and on YouTube, the learning curve was steeper.
+For instance, see all those icons on the right of the screen above?

 They were much too small on my laptop, and it was challenging to remember which icon did what function.
 There are also no auto-digitizing options, and you can’t automatically convert .otf or .ttf fonts to embroidery lettering.